 Determine how well application threads detect and respond to changed values

 Any time that a shared resource is open to shared update by a thread, the resource can be changed in ways to further an attack once it is initiated.
-For example, a well known attack monitor's a certain change to a known file and then immediately replaces a virus free file with an infected file to bypass virus checking software.
+For example, in a well known attack, a process monitors a certain change to a known file and then immediately replaces a virus free file with an infected file to bypass virus checking software.

 With careful planning, the above scenarios occurrence can result in the foreign process determining a weakness of the attacked process and an exploit consisting of anything up to and including arbitrary code execution.